Redstonneur1256/EasyInventorys/README.md

 	public void onClick(Player player, ItemStack stack, String action) {
 		if(action == "say_Hello") // If action its the defined action say_hello, execute code you want for this action player.performCommand("say Hello"); // Player say hello into chat!

+		return true; // Return true cancel the item click so the player can't take the item.
 	}

 }